-HF: I asked Stephen Davies if he had further information about the Kaishu Maru which a BAAG report of July/August 1944 suggests was, pre-WW2, a HK-Canton river steamer (see link below).
+HF: I asked Stephen Davies (ex-Director of the Maritime Museum, Hong Kong) if he had further information about the Kaishu Maru which a BAAG report of July/August 1944 suggests was, pre-WW2, a HK-Canton river steamer (see link below).

 SD: The only Kaishu Maru and Kaisho Maru that I know were both Imperial Japanese Army transports and ex-general cargo ships, sunk in 1943-ish.

 The only help I can offer is a Lloyd’s Register entry (1945) for a Kaisyu Maru, ex-Hang Cheong, ON153502, 1086 GRT, built Taikoo Dockyard 1923 and launched on 16th Aug for the Yau Tak SS Co Ltd of Macau (a comprehensive SCMP story of the launch 17.8.1923, p.3).
 She was driven ashore in a typhoon on a beach at North Point from her anchorage in Kowloon Bay two days later and slightly damaged.